Compelled Speech and the Irrelevance of Controversy, 47 Pepperdine Law Review 731 (2020).

 Deceptive Advertising and Taking Responsibility for Others, in Oxford Handbook of Food Ethics (edited by Tyler Doggett, Anne Barnhill and Mark Budolfson, Oxford Univ.
-Press, forthcoming 2016).
+Press, 2018).

 The Moral Neglect of Negligence, in Oxford Studies in Political Philosophy(edited by David Sobel, Peter Vallentyne, and Steve Wall, Oxford Univ.
-Press, forthcoming).
+Press, 2017).

 Enhancing Moral Relationships Through Strict Liability, 66 University of Toronto Law Review 353 (2016).

 Bedrock, 129 Harvard Law Review Forum 242 (2016).

 Remedial Clauses: The Overprivatization of Private Law, 67 Hastings Law Journal 407 (2016).

 Preserving the Valued or Preserving Valuing?, in Death and the Afterlife by Samuel Scheffler, pp. 143-58 (edited and introduced by Niko Kolodny, Oxford University Press, 2013).

 Harm and Its Moral Significance, 18 Legal Theory 357-98 (2012).
 (Posted with permission from Cambridge University Press; Copyright Cambridge University Press.)